Anytime you go through the hotel booking process you’ll see a field asking you to input how many guests will be traveling on the reservation.

 It’s possible that nothing could happen.
 This could be the case if you were on good terms with the hotel staff and your additional guests were not causing any issues for the staff or for other guests.

-If the hotel was not happy about your extra guests for some reason (loud parties, smoking in the room, etc.) they could ask all of the guests to leave (including the ones who properly booked the room) or they could demand payment for all guests.
+If the hotel was not happy about your extra guests for some reason (loud parties, smoking or vaping in the room, etc.) they could ask all of the guests to leave (including the ones who properly booked the room) or they could demand payment for all guests.

 Remember, unless you paid cash and did not leave a deposit, the hotel should have access to your credit card and could add this charge on to your final bill.